-The purpose of this Request for Applications (RFA) is to solicit applications for up to \$50,000 in federal FY2019 State Homeland Security Program (SHSP) funding made available by DHSES for critical infrastructure protection.
-Funding will be awarded competitively based upon the submission of completed and eligible applications.
+The purpose of this Request for Applications (RFA) is to solicit applications for up to \$50,000 in federal FY2020 State Homeland Security Program (SHSP) funding made available by the NYS Division of Homeland Security and Emergency Service (DHSES) for critical infrastructure and/or mass gathering/special event site protection.
+There is a total of up to \$500,000 in funding that is made available under this grant program and funding will be awarded competitively based on the submission of completed and eligible applications.

-The FY2019 Critical Infrastructure Grant Program (CIGP) advances a common understanding of risk management.
-Applicants select a critical infrastructure site or mass gathering/special event site and complete a risk assessment.
+The FY2020 Critical Infrastructure Grant Program (CIGP) advances a common understanding of risk management.
+Applicants select a critical infrastructure site1 or mass gathering/special event site and complete a risk assessment.
 As a portion of that risk assessment, first responders assess their capability to prevent and protect against attacks on the site.
 Grant funding is then applied to mitigate vulnerabilities identified in the risk assessment or enhance first responder's capabilities.